jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.IsPositive(thisshort).md

 ## Int16AlgorithmsExtensions.IsPositive(this short) Method

 Indicates if the number is zero or positive.
-(Always true for unsigned numbers)

 ```csharp
 public static bool IsPositive(this short number);